GerritCodeReview/plugins_code-owners/resources/Documentation/setup-guide.md

 Examples (not an exhaustive list):

+* Whether [an implicit code owner approval from the last uploader is assumed](config.html#codeOwnersEnableImplicitApprovals)
 * [Merge commit strategy](config.html#codeOwnersMergeCommitStrategy) that
   decides which files of merge commits require code owner approvals
 * [File extension](config.html#codeOwnersFileExtension) that should be used for